wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 Hence, the dot product is zero, confirming that $\nabla f$ is perpendicular to $T$.

 Therefore, the gradient vector $\nabla f$ is a Vector Field (i.e. specific vector function) composed of the partial derivatives (differentials) of the scalar function $f$, and this is why it inherently points in the direction of the steepest ascent and is perpendicular to the level curves (or surfaces) of $f$.
+	Each partial derivative is a _scalar_.
+It is simply a rate of change.
 - The gradient vector $\nabla f$ at a point $(x_0, y_0)$ is **perpendicular** to the tangent vector of the level curve at that point.
 	- And therefore, the Gradient always points along the direction of the steepest slope.